Something Wicked This Way Comes (novel): Adaptations

 The novel was adapted for a low-budget 1972 British film, produced by the Forest Hill Film Unit & Drama Troupe and directed by Colin Finbow.

 The novel was made into the 1983 The Bryna Company-Walt Disney Productions film Something Wicked This Way Comes, with Bradbury as the screenwriter.
 The production had been in development since the mid-1970s and was originally meant to be financed and distributed by Paramount Pictures.
 In a later interview, Bradbury said that he considered the film one of the better adaptations of his works.

 Bradbury's Pandemonium Theatre Company performed a play based on the novel in Los Angeles on October 1, 2003, directed by Alan Neal Hubbs, also associated with the 1970 stage adaptation of Bradbury's 1950 book The Martian Chronicles.
 The main cast was Grady Hutt as Will Halloway, J. Skylar Testa as Jim Nightshade, Jay Gerber as Charles Halloway, and Mark Aaron as Mr. Dark.
 Critics gave the play generally favorable reviews, stating that it captured the lyricism and dark tone of the novel.Perlmutter, Sharon.
 Talkin' Broadway Regional News & Reviews: 'Something Wicked This Way Comes'.
 Retrieved on January 2, 2007.
 They also praised its special effects, which included a carousel constructed of mirrors with actors as the horses, and Jay Gerber as Charles Halloway.
 Sharon Perlmutter of Talkin' Broadway, however, said that Hutt and Testa gave bland performances as the two lead characters.Something Wicked This Way Comes was produced as a full-cast radio play by the Colonial Radio Theatre on the Air, and released by Blackstone Audio on October 1, 2007.
 Ray Bradbury wrote the script, modified for audio from his stage play.
 The cast includes Jerry Robbins as Mr. Halloway, J.T.
 Turner as Mr. Dark, Anastas Varinos as Will Halloway, and Matthew Scott Robertson as Jim Nightshade.
 This production was directed by Nancy Curran Willis, with music by Jeffrey Gage and post-production by Chris Snyder.

 Catherine Wheels adapted Something Wicked This Way Comes for the stage in coproduction with the National Theatre of Scotland in 2008.
-The production opened at the Byre Theatre, St Andrews on October 27, 2009 and toured the UK.Something Wicked This Way Comes was produced as a radio play for the BBC Radio 4 Saturday Play series and was broadcast on 29 October 2011.
+The production opened at the Byre Theatre, St Andrews on October 27, 2009, and toured the UK.Something Wicked This Way Comes was produced as a radio play for the BBC Radio 4 Saturday Play series and was broadcast on 29 October 2011.
 The production was adapted for radio by Diana Griffiths and produced/directed by Pauline Harris with music by David Paul Jones and sound by Paul Cargill.
 The cast included Theo Gregory as Will, Josef Lindsay as Jim, Henry Goodman as Charles Halloway, Gerard McDermott as Mr. Cooger/The Lightning Rod Salesman and Kenneth Cranham as Mr. Dark.

+A musical adaptation of Something Wicked This Way Comes with Book by Brian Hill and music and lyrics by Neil Bartram was produced at the Delaware Theatre Company in 2017 and earned 11 Barrymore Award nominations.